 - Your kidney area or back is very sore.

-Septicemia is a bacterial infection that spreads to the bloodstream.
+Septicemia is a serious bacterial blood infection.
 This is the most dangerous type of infection following a C-section and if detected requires immediate medical attention.
 Septicemia can quickly turn into Sepsis if untreated.

-For more the C-Section procedure, risks and recovery, The Worry Free C-Section is an excellent resource for advice, personal tips information on all aspects of having a C-Section.
+For more the C-Section procedure, risks and recovery The Worry Free C-Section is an excellent resource for advice, personal tips, information and personal support on all aspects of having a C-Section.

 Photo courtesy of renjith krishnan and freedigitalphotos.net